Annual 'Farewell to the Godwits" ceremony

 To escape the harsh Alaskan winters the Godwits fly some 12.000 km non-stop to spend our summer here with us.

-Every year in September we wait with anticipation for between 1500 and 2000 birds to make it safely back to our estuary.
 In March each year they get ready again for the long journey back to Alaska which will take them several weeks as they stop in wetlands around the Yellow Sea to refuel before continuing to Alaska.
 A truly amazing feat by such small birds.

 We meet at Southshore Spit Reserve from where we can see the birds up- close before they leave.

-1700 - Public gathers for free BBQ sausages, music, information stall
+1800 - Public gathers for free BBQ sausages, music, information stall

-1730 - Welcome
+1830 - Welcome

-1740 - Guided walk to view Godwits up close Southshore Spit Reserve (end of Rockinghorse Road - Southshore)
+Southshore Spit Reserve (end of Rockinghorse Road - Southshore)

 More Info